alu111222333/JSONtemplate/README.md

 </tr>
 ```

-If you need to translate some response, you can use function "J2H.translate(json,[keys])".
+If you need to translate some response, you can use function "jth.translate(json,[keys])".
 Keys parameter is optional.